 Prepare to introduce yourself, have your personal pitch ready.
 A ten second elevator pitch will make a lasting impression.

 Prepare simple answers to possible questions and set a few goals for the event.
 Who are you?
 What is your industry or business?
 Why are you at the event?
 Consider how long you will stay, maybe introduce yourself to 3-5 new people.
 Are you interested in joining the organization or want to build your network in a specific industry?
 Draft questions for the featured speaker, in case there is only a small window of opportunity to chat.
 Do you want to work on your causal conversation skills or promote a new business venture?
 Plan ahead.

 2. Ask Questions, Be Creative

 Be creative with your questions and answers, have fun.
 Everyone has a good story.
-If you meet someone outside of your target network, they might know someone in their network that could help you.
+If you meet someone outside of your target network, they might be able to introduce you to someone that could help you.